rmsolgi/TensorLearn/README.md

 tensorlearn.tensor_resize(tensor, new_shape)
 ```

 Reshape the given tensor to a new shape.
 The new size must be bigger than or equal to the original shape.
 If the new shape results in a tensor of greater size (number of elements) the tensor fills with zeros.
+This works similar to [numpy.ndarray.resize()](https://numpy.org/doc/stable/reference/generated/numpy.ndarray.resize.html)

-## Arguments
+### Arguments
 @tensor < numpy array > - the given tensor

 @new_shape < tuple > - new shape

-## Return
+### Return
 tensor < numpy array > - tensor with new given shape

 ---